Mesh vs Cardano SDK Alternatives

 Mesh vs Lucid

-Architectural Differences
+Architectural differences

-- Swapping providers without changing transaction code
+- Swapping providers without changing wallet code

 - Using different wallets with the same transaction logic